Dini Schatzmann

 Dini Azan Schatzmann (born 17 October 1994) is a Swiss actor and model.
 He is notable as Daniel in Malaysian action film Blood Brothers (2025).

 Early life

 Dini was born on 17 October 1994 in Penang.
-His father is German, and his mother is Malay from Penang.
+His father is Swiss-German, and his mother is Malay from Penang.
 He is the youngest of two siblings.
 He is also a model.

 Career

 After completing his tertiary education in Canada, Dini had his debut in the drama series Cik Reen & Encik Ngok Ngek on 2018.
 He recently appeared in Blood Brothers in April 2025.

 Personal life

 He is married to Malaysian actress, Janna Nick on 10 June 2023.
 Schatzmann speaks German at home, as well as English and Malay.
 In an interview, he rarely heard his mother spoke Bahasa Melayu but Penang Malay dialect instead.